Faculty - Maria (Lindell) Joseph

 Dr. Maria Lindell Joseph is a health care leader, innovator, and professor.
 She teaches leadership, innovation, health systems improvement, and project development within the College of Nursing MSN-CNL and DNP programs.

-In 2019, Dr. Joseph was appointed to the Shared Governance Forum Advisory Group.
-She currently chairs the Healthy Habits Interdisciplinary Advisory Group, a population health initiative to promote health and well-being at St. Patrick’s Church in Iowa City.
-In 2018, she was inducted into the American Academy of Nursing
+In 2019, Dr. Joseph was elected to the AONE Foundation, Board of Directors and appointed to the Forum for Shared Governance Advisory Group.
+She currently chairs the Healthy Habits Interdisciplinary Advisory Group, a population health initiative to promote health and well-being at St. Patrick's Church in Iowa City.
+In 2018, she was inducted into the American Academy of Nursing.

 From 2016-2018, Dr. Joseph served on the American Organization for Nurse Executives’ (AONE) Board of Directors and was an Ex Officio Member on the American Hospital Association, Regional Policy Board for Region 6 (Iowa, Minnesota, Missouri, Nebraska, Kansas, North Dakota, and South Dakota).
 In 2014- 2016, she served on the Board of Directors for CGEAN and was the Vice President for Programs and Professional Development.
 While in that role, she served as the Chair for the International Nursing Administration Research Conference (INARC) in 2014 and 2016.